This leaflet gives some general tips on how to reduce stress. However, see a doctor if you develop persistent anxiety symptoms.

 - Headaches and muscle tension in the neck and shoulders.

 Sometimes stress builds up quickly.
 For example, the unexpected traffic jam.
 Sometimes it is ongoing - for example, with a difficult job.

 Is stress harmful?

-Your work performance, and relationships, may also be affected by stress.
+Your work performance and relationships may also be affected by stress.

 How can I avoid stress?

 You can try making a stress list.
-Try keeping a diary over a few weeks or so, and list the times, places, and people that aggravate your stress levels.
+Try keeping a diary over a few weeks and list the times, places, and people that aggravate your stress levels.
 A pattern may emerge.
 Is it always the traffic on the way to work that sets things off to a bad start for the day?
 Perhaps it's the supermarket check-out, next door's dog, a work colleague, or something similar that may occur regularly and cause you stress.

 Once you have identified any typical or regular causes of stress, two things may then help:

 - If you discuss this with a close friend or family member, it may help them and you to be aware of the reasons why you are feeling stressed.
 Simply talking it through may help.